The Delft3D 4 Suite is based on structured/regular grids. It's successor, Delft3D FM Suite, uses flexible grids.

 Delft3D-FLOW must be build using "prepare_sln.py" (Win) and "build_h6c7.sh" (Lnx), following the instructions below.
 All other kernels must be build using CMake, following the Delft3D FM instructions.

 After registration you will have access to the Subversion server, managing the open source code.
 Before downloading the code (step 2), you need to install a set of tools to be able to compile the code.
 The tools needed depend on your operating system.

 Subversion client to communicate with the Subversion server.
 You are free to use other clients, but our documentation is based on TortoiseSVN.
 The plain Subversion client is also an option and works identical to the Subversion client on Linux.

-Microsoft Visual Studio 2017 or newer, including C++ compiler.Be sure that the following modules are installed in your VisualStudio (by default, they are not installed):
+Microsoft Visual Studio 2019, including C++ compiler.Be sure that the following modules are installed in your VisualStudio (by default, they are not installed):

 Intel Fortran compiler, version 18.0 or newer.
+Version OneAPI2021 is free of charge.
 Use a version that is newer than the Microsoft Visual Studio version, e.g. Microsoft Visual Studio 2017 with Intel Fortran compiler 18.
 Check that the Intel compiler is correctly plugged into Visual Studio: in Visual Studio, menu bar "Help" -> "About Microsft Visual Studio" -> "Installed products".
 The Intel compile should be in this list.